emskopp2/documentation/manual/en/developer/hooks/dmsModifyLoadedHooks.md

 ## dmsModifyLoadedAccessRight

-The "dmsModifyLoadedAccessRight" hook is triggered for modifying the access rights loaded by DmsLoader.
+The "dmsModifyLoadedAccessRight" hook is triggered for modifying the access rights loaded by `DmsLoader`.
 So the properties could be modified.
 It passes the `$accessRight` (existing loaded object) and the `$dbResultAccessRight` (the database result).
 It expects the modified access right as return value.